Wilts and Berks Canal: Decline

 Despite the decline, a group of shareholders were optimistic that matters could improve, and called a meeting on 4 September 1874.
 The meeting decided that closure was the best option, and drew up a bill in November to close or sell the canal.
 Bristol Chamber of Commerce objected to the proposal, and in late 1875 seven merchants formed a new company to buy the canal.
-The Wilts & Berks Canal Co Ltd obtained the Wilts and Berks Canal Act 1876 (39 & 40 Vict. c. lix) in June 1876, and paid £13,466 for the canal.
+The Wilts and Berks Canal Company obtained the Wilts and Berks Canal Act 1876 (39 & 40 Vict. c. lix) in June 1876, and paid £13,466 5s to the earlier company (the Company of Proprietors of the Wilts and Berks Canal Navigation) for the canal.
 They took control in early 1877, but in 1882 leased the canal to another group of merchants from Bristol for £1,250 per year.
 They experimented with sectional boats – similar to the Tom Pudding boats used on the Aire and Calder Canal – but they found them too difficult to manage, and narrow boats continued to be used.
 The new group failed to make a profit and in 1887 forfeited their lease.
 The 1876 company made another attempt at operating the canal.